2NTelekomunikace/node-red-flow-examples/Bulk configuration change/README.md

   2. Double-click the node to open its properties.

-  3. Modify the `payload` message, keep in mind that the JSON structure will be converted to XML in order to be uploaded to the device.
+  3. Modify the `payload` message, keep in mind that the JSON structure will be converted to XML later in order to be uploaded to the device.

       ```javascript